Marine Mammals

 in Norway

-Through our research since 2003 we found 13 different species of marine mammals in the Vestfjord:
+Through our research since 2003 we have found 13 different species of marine mammals in the Vestfjord:

 Balaenoptera musculus